-The reporting requirements apply to Green Resources AS an enterprise resident in Norway which fulfils the requirements for "larger enterprises" as set out in § 3 of the Transparency Act and so it is directly subject to the obligations of the Norwegian Transparency Act.
+The reporting requirements apply to Green Resources AS, an enterprise resident in Norway which fulfils the requirements for "larger enterprises" as set out in § 3 of the Transparency Act and thus is directly subject to the obligations of the Norwegian Transparency Act.

-The information in this report is valid for Green Resources AS and its consolidated subsidiaries in Sweden, Uganda, Mozambique and Tanzania.
-Green Resources Group does not cover entities that are not fully controlled by Green Resources AS, however if in future such entities would be part of the group then we would expect that their relevant policies to be aligned with those of Green Resources AS.
+The information in this report is valid for Green Resources AS and its consolidated subsidiaries in Sweden, Uganda, Mozambique, and Tanzania (collectively, "Green Resources Group").
+Green Resources Group does not cover entities that are not fully controlled by Green Resources AS; however, if in future such entities would be part of the group then we would expect that their relevant policies to be aligned with those of Green Resources AS.

-This report was approved by Green Resources AS' management and the Board of Directors on 19th December 2023 and covers the financial year ending 30th June 2023.
+This report was approved by Green Resources AS' management and the Board of Directors on 20th December 2024 and covers the financial year ending 30th June 2024.